ka-moamoa/Practical_SMFC_Design_Guide/README.md

 ![](/doc-images/v0_Exploded.png)  |  ![](/doc-images/v3.1_Exploded.png)

 ## Trace-based Computing Runtime Simulation
 The trace-based runtime simulation uses real-life SMFC power traces and the user's desired computing systems' datasheet values to estimate the number of possible computing operations one can achieve in a day given the SMFC's energy level.
-See `Runtime_Simulation/models.py` for how the model is constructed, `Runtime_Simulation/SMFC.py` and the `.csv` files in `Data` for how to format the input SMFC data correctly for the program, `Runtime_Simulation/main.py` to run the simulation and generate the graphs, and `Runtime_Simulation/visualizations.py` to tune the visualization graphs (see below).
+See `Runtime_Simulation/models.py` for how the model is constructed, `Runtime_Simulation/SMFC.py` and the `.csv` files in `Data/design_iterations` for how to format the input SMFC data correctly for the program, `Runtime_Simulation/main.py` to run the simulation and generate the graphs, and `Runtime_Simulation/visualizations.py` to tune the visualization graphs (see below).

 <p align="center">
   <img src="/doc-images/Speculative_Design.png"/>